WPBeginner

 Connect your database

-Next, it will ask you to update the site URL and Path.
-You don’t need to do anything here as it will automatically detect new URL and path.
-However, if it doesn’t, then you can manually enter it here.
+Next, it will ask you to update the site URL and path.
+You don’t need to do anything here, as it will automatically detect the new URL and path.
+However, if it doesn’t, then you can manually enter the details here.

 New site settings